envato/bundle-update-buildkite-plugin/README.md

           body: "[Bundle update #${BUILDKITE_BUILD_NUMBER}](${BUILDKITE_BUILD_URL})"
 ```

-By defalt the bundle update plugin will use the `ruby:slim` Docker image.
+By default the bundle update plugin will use the `ruby:slim` Docker image.
 But
 one can specify a Docker image, this way you can control which version of Ruby
 and Bundler will be used.
 If your project's gems require specific compile-time
 packages installed you'll need to choose an image that satisfies these